nikvoronin/Xm4Battery/README.md

 - **1** red - 10%
 - **X** - headphones disconnected, gray background.
 Tooltip shows the last known battery level and the last connected date/time.

-`Right Mouse Button` opens context menu:
+`Right Mouse Button` opens a context menu:

+- Connect - tries connect already paired headphones. ⚠
+- Disconnect - tries disconnect headphones (not unpair, just disconnect). ⚠
-- About - lead to this page.
+- About - leads to this page.
-- Quit - close and unload application at all.
+- Quit - closes and unloads application at all.

+> ⚠ **Connect / Disconnect** will appear if the app is run as administrator.\
+> ⚠ These functions may cause system artefacts.

 ### Tray Icon Mods